2023 Most Popular General Biology Master's Degree Schools in Massachusetts

 Of the 143 students majoring in biology at Tufts, 37% are male and 63% are female.

 The in-demand master’s degree programs at Harvard University helped the school earn the #2 place on this year’s ranking of the most popular general biology schools in Massachusetts.
-Harvard is a fairly large private not-for-profit school located in the medium-sized city of Cambridge.
+Harvard is a very large private not-for-profit school located in the medium-sized city of Cambridge.

 Of the 34 students majoring in biology at Harvard, 53% are male and 47% are female.